cruemartin/Idea-CLI/README.md

 # Idea-CLI
-A CLI written in Go so i can quicly write down my ideas for projects.
+A CLI written in Go so i can quickly write down my ideas for projects.